MaherDissem/Combining-SSL-with-Hierarchical-Transformers-for-Image-Classification/README.md

 &nbsp;

-In this research, we propose a model that combines the BYOL's low level features extraction with Hierarchical transformers.
-We then show that this resulting model achieves competitive results on benchmarks across image classification tasks using well established datasets like STL-10.
+In this research, we propose a model that combines the BYOL's low level features extraction with Hierarchical Transformers.
+We show that this resulting model achieves competitive results on benchmarks across image classification tasks using well established datasets like STL-10.

 &nbsp;